Hopkins, Missouri: History

 Hopkins was laid out in 1870.
 The community has the name of A.L.
 Hopkins of the Kansas City, St. Joseph and Council Bluffs Railroad.
-The railroad later became the Chicago, Burlington and Quincy and finally the Burlington Northern before tracks were remove in 1983.
+The railroad later became the Chicago, Burlington and Quincy and finally the Burlington Northern before tracks were removed in 1983.
 A post office called Hopkins has been in operation since 1871.

 The Hopkins Tornado of 1881 is believed to have been one of the first recorded F5 tornadoes.

 On Sunday afternoon November 16, 1952, Hopkins was struck by a tornado which greatly damaged the downtown business district.
 Mary Jane Truman, sister of Harry S Truman, had appeared in the community almost to the day a year earlier.
 She contacted her brother who was on a yacht.
 Hopkins was the first town in the United States of under 1,000 people to receive federal disaster relief.
 The government sent the community $10,000 which was put under the administration of Wren Peve, a local businessman.
 Mr. Peve kept accurate track of the spending and when all the needs were met it was found that there was a surplus.
 Peve then wrote a check and sent that surplus back to Washington.
 The cleanup was under the direction of Landon Wallace, the local Ford salesman and also the Hopkins Fire Chief.
 During the three weeks of cleanup, most of the second floors of the downtown buildings were removed by his order.

 In the first half the 20th century Rancho del Rayo which was at least 3,900 acres claimed to be the biggest hereford ranch in the state of Missouri.

 In September 1933, the Missouri Highway Patrol cornered and killed Harold B. Thornbrugh a Kansas outlaw, who at the time was living in New Market, Iowa.
-Thornbrugh was wanted for bank and postal robbery, the murder of Omaha Police Officer Otto Peterson and the attempted murder of Frankin County, Kansas Sheriff William Wantland.
+Thornbrugh was wanted for bank and postal robbery, the murder of Omaha Police Officer Otto Peterson and the attempted murder of Franklin County, Kansas Sheriff William Wantland.
 The day Harold Thornbrugh was killed in Hopkins, his brother Cecil stood before Judge Hopkins in Topeka, Kansas on the same charges pending against Harold.
 One officer was seriously wounded in the head during the brief gun battle.